MichaelPyrdol/COSI-152A/README.md

 ## Controls
 -Place/select notes with click\
--Change note duration by right clicking on note\
+-Change note duration by right clicking on a note\
 -Move notes by dragging or using arrow keys on selected note\
 -Play/pause with spacebar